janestreet/bonsai/docs/guide/01-virtual_dom.md

 ```{=html}
 </aside>
 ```
-With the (not-virtual) DOM, the program mutates the tree of UI components in order to update the view, but with the virtual-DOM, the program produces a new tree every time the view changes.
-While this may appear to be a performance nightmare, many of the tools that we use to reduce duplication of work in regular programs also work well to prevent re-computing parts of this sub-view.

-The `Virtual_dom` library also contains functions that diff two versions of a virtual-dom tree.
-The diff can be used as instructions for mutating the DOM to reflect the contents of the "next" virtual-DOM node.
-These functions are quite fundamental, but Bonsai handles the calls to these functions, so application developers are solely concerned with producing new vdom trees.
+Essentially, the `Virtual_dom` library works by diff-ing the current and next virtual-DOM trees, then applying those changes to the "real" DOM using the mutative browser API.
+Because all this happens under the surface, Bonsai application developers are solely concerned with defining the logic for how vdom views are produced.

+Note that a new tree is generated every time the view changes.
+While this may appear to be a performance nightmare, Bonsai uses incremental computation to avoid recalculating vdom that hasn't changed.
+We'll explore this in the next chapter.

 Let's continue to [Bonsai Guide Part 2: Dynamism](./02-dynamism.md).